Truth in Advertising: Selling Your Brand, Your Way.

 To be clear, we’re not saying franchises are bad (quite the opposite).
 We’re saying that unless you’re part of one, you need to differentiate your business.

-One common complaint among the public about modern branding is the lack of creativity.
+One common complaint among the public about modern branding is the lack of creativity and the lack of truth in advertising.
 That’s partly because advertising is big business now.
 Media saturation is at an all-time high, and it will only go higher as we become ever better connected and big companies keep growing and expanding their influence.
 As such, we’ve gotten numb to advertising.
 It doesn’t work on us the way it used to.

 Once upon a time, ads just showed you the product and told you why you should buy it.
 They could be truthful or deceptive, but they were taken at face value.
 As more and more ads competed to engage with potential customers, consumers grew more wary of them.
 Today, it’s harder to sell than ever.
 Consumers are wary of hard selling and the big companies have ad spends so far beyond any small competitor that broad campaigns just won’t work.
 In 2015, Coke spent almost $4 billion US on advertising alone.
 The only way to take customers away from the big players is to become more adaptable, targeted—and creative—than them.
+That doesn’t mean truth in advertising should go out the window.
 You can’t do that if you simply try to emulate them.